 MIT has a thing for data.
 We just love it.

-The details are below, but in broad strokes: The MIT School of Engineering is home to eight academic departments, two institutes — and a HUGE collection of research laboratories, centers, co- and extra-curricular programs, professional and interdepartmental education initiatives, and more.
+The details are below, but in broad strokes: The MIT School of Engineering is home to eight academic departments, two institutes — and a HUGE collection of research laboratories, centers, co- and extracurricular programs, professional and interdepartmental education initiatives, and more.

 Roughly half of all MIT students are enrolled in an engineering degree program.
 About a third of the Institute’s faculty are in the School, and their research accounts for 54 percent of MIT’s total annual sponsored projects.

-|Associate Professors with Tenure||37|
+|Associate Professors with Tenure||44|

-|Associate Professors without Tenure||24|
+|Associate Professors without Tenure||29|

-|Bachelor of Science||786|
+|Bachelor of Science||840|

-|Undergraduate Enrollment 2016–2017|
+|Undergraduate Major Enrollment 2019-20|

-|Graduate Enrollment 2016–2017|
+|Graduate Enrollment 2019-20|

 |The MIT School of Engineering is generally ranked at the top of its field.
-US News & World Report has given the top spot to MIT’s undergraduate engineering programs since 1983.
-In it’s most recent ranking of graduate programs, US News placed biological engineering, chemical engineering, electrical engineering and computer science, materials science and engineering, and mechanical engineering in the number-one spot; also ranked were nuclear science and engineering (2), aeronautics and astronautics (2), and civil and environmental engineering (7).
-Our engineering programs also place high in most international university rankings.|
+U.S. News & World Report has given the top spot to MIT’s undergraduate engineering program since 1983.
+In the 2021 ranking of graduate programs, U.S. News placed aerospace/aeronautical/astronautical engineering, chemical engineering, computer engineering, electrical/ electronic/communications engineering, materials engineering, and mechanical engineering in the number-one spot; also ranked were biomedical engineering/bioengineering (3), civil engineering (7), environmental/environmental health engineering (12), industrial/ manufacturing/systems engineering (6), and nuclear engineering (2).
+Our programs also also ranked highly in most international university rankings.|

 |The MIT School of Engineering draws on a variety of agencies, foundations, and industries to provide financial support for its academic and research initiatives.
-The total volume of research expenditures by the School of Engineering in 2015–2016 was $393,851,000.
-Approximately $240,317,000 of this support originated from federal agencies; $88,498,000 from industry; and $65,036,000 from nonprofits, state and local government, and internal sources.|
+The total volume of research expenditures in 2019 was $421,670,021.|